TubercularOx/darkhaunter/Geekery/tarquin.md

 ### Ballista Throw

+This is the best evidence that Tarquin is a Swordsage.

 Ballista Throw is described like this:

 > You grab your opponent and spin like a top, swinging him around before throwing him at your opponents like a bolt from a ballista.